 Discover the new landform

 A dramatic transformation has been taking place at the old Hornsby Quarry.
-For the past 18 months, fill material from the NorthConnex tunnel project has been placed into the quarry void to raise the ground level and stabilise the steep slopes.
-As these works are nearing completion a new landform is starting to emerge.
+For the past 2 years, fill material from the NorthConnex tunnel project has been placed into the quarry void to raise the ground level and stabilise the steep slopes.
+The fill works are now complete and NorthConnex are finalising demobilisation from the site while a new landform proposal is being developed.

 The new landform has been designed to create a variety of flexible spaces that are suitable for a range of activities.